The American Osler Society

 New Media Presence for the AOS: Managed by Rob Stone, the AOS now has a presence (channels) on Spotify, Apple Podcasts and YouTube.
 Through these links you will find interviews with AOS members and other content, this year featuring Robert Mennel, Mario Molina, Leonard Wang and Marvin Stone.
 Podcasts feature interviews with members of the society as well as medical students, physicians, and others interested in Sir William Osler, medical humanities, and the history of medicine.

-The transition to the new platform is complete, although it will take a few weeks for all of the documents from the old platform to be uploaded.
+The transition to the new platform is complete and documents continue to be uploaded to the application.
 Dokmee, our new platform, allows both a more robust search function and the ability for multiple researchers to use the database simultaneously.